GoAuditsGoAudits

 Here’s how you can use GoAudits to streamline internal IFS food audits.

-- Assign corrective actions, set deadlines, and track progress to ensure timely resolution of non-conformances.
+• Assign corrective actions, set deadlines, and track progress to ensure the timely resolution of non-conformances.
 Demonstrate evidence of this proactive improvement loop to external auditors.

-- Access pre-built IFS audit checklists or create your own customized templates.
+• Access pre-built IFS audit checklists or create your own customized food safety checklists.

 Free & Customizable Food Safety Checklists